alielsamra2004/alielsamra2004/README.md

 - LinkedIn: [Ali El Samra](https://linkedin.com/in/ali-el-samra)

 ⚡ **Fun fact:**
 I’m passionate about telling stories through creative mediums like podcasting.
 My podcast, *Unveiling the Game*, dives into the fascinating world of sports analytics.
-I’m also exploring a concept to design furniture inspired by themes like music and animals.

 ---